bennylope/django-organizations/README.rst

 Or use pip::

-    $ pip install -e git+git://github.com/bennylope/django-group-accounts.git#egg=django-group-accounts
+    $ pip install -e git+git://github.com/bennylope/django-organizations.git#egg=django-organizations

 ..
 First add the application to your Python path.
 The easiest way is to use `pip`:

-..    pip install django-group-accounts
+..    pip install django-organizations

 ..
-Then make sure that you add the `accounts` application to your
+Then make sure that you add the `organizations` application to your
 .. `INSTALLED_APPS` list.

-Using group accounts
+Using organizations
 ====================

 Overview